eliannyscer/eliannyscer.github.io/_posts/python-content/2021-08-04-boolean-values.md

   - Python
 ---

+Is a data type that has one of two possible values (usually denoted true and false).

 {% include video id="_Bi7i7kyTuM" provider="youtube" %}

 In programming you often need to know if an expression is `True` or `False`.